Goyal-Puja/ShopFromHomeApplication/README.md

 ### Shop Form Home Application (Angular with SpringBoot Web Services)
 ---------
-This is a Single Page Appliaction with client-side rendering.
-It includes backend and frontend two separate projects on different branches.
-The frontend client makes API calls to the backend server when it is running.
+This is a web-based E-commerce site developed using Spring Boot and Angular.
+The website consists of two interfaces, one for the user and the other for the admin, which offer distinct features and functionality.

 ## Features available :
 **Admin**